itsabhinavjain/obsidian-template/99 00 Obsidian/Obsidian - Mechanics.md

 	- Type tags - #type
 ## Later
 - Folders like contacts, person, companies etc can be synced across multiple vaults.
+	- Also sync the templates of these entities across various vaults.
 - Use a local LLM setup to asks questions to your particular vault